chris31389/chris31389.github.io/source/_posts/Suggesting-BDD-to-my-boss.md

 ## TL;DR

+> BDD is an approach for building a shared understanding on what software to build by working through examples.

-I'm trying to integrate automated testing into the development or release pipeline, to prove that any new code, doesn't break already existing functionality.
-I've managed to convince my boss its a good idea using BDD, but i'm struggling to work out how to do it.
-I've got some outstanding questions:
+I've managed to convince my boss its a good idea using BDD and have been given the go ahead to look into its feasibility.
+BDD can be presented in the form of automated tests using [cucumber.io](https://docs.cucumber.io/).
+I need to look into how to integrate BDD & automated testing into the development or release pipeline, to prove that any new code doesn't break already existing functionality.

-- Do we test only our product in isolation or test external services too?
-- Where do we fit the automated testing into our release pipeline and branching strategy?
-- If we test using an external OAuth2 server, how can we replicate a user logging in using Implicit Grant flow so we can test a web based API?

 ## The Problem